Webcraft-hoster/webcraft/index.md

 - A custom launcher optimized for the web.
 - Regular updates and new features.

-Stay tuned for updates and make sure to follow us for the official launch! 🚀
+Stay tuned for updates and make sure to check back soon! 🚀

 ---